 Jerome is a very small town located in the state of Michigan.
 With a population of 2,438 people and just one neighborhood, Jerome is the 316th largest community in Michigan.

-Jerome is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Jerome is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Jerome is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Jerome who work in healthcare (15.71%), management occupations (14.34%), and office and administrative support (9.66%).

 As is often the case in a small town, Jerome doesn't have a public transportation system that people use for their commute.